windmill-labs/windmilldocs/docs/misc/14_saml_and_scim/index.md

 SCIM connector is `<instance_url>/api/scim` Application username format is `Email`

-Pass SAML_METADATA to the server containers to enable SAML authentication.
+Pass SAML_METADATA containing the metadata URL to the server containers to enable SAML authentication.
 In the helm charts, the value is `enterprise.samlMetadata`

 ### Okta